DimitrovViktor/CS2ServerBrowser/README.md

 -report button for submitted servers incase of malicious or false server submissions
 -minigames r/place, skin float guessr, daily challenges can be added towards the end
 -start react and focusing on functionality once viko is home
 -create more splashes for the info boxes that fit the themes e.g. a surf themed splash
--media/content section

 Things to research and challenges:
 -how to live update server player count